What is Garmin Body Battery, and how do you boost it?

 If you wake up with a low score, however, you should take things a bit easier.
 Exercise is still important, but manage your expectations of yourself and try not to let your energy bottom out.
 These aren't days for setting new personal bests and achieving your full potential.

-Sometimes your body battery may be low for reasons that are personal to you.
-If you are naturally introverted, you may find big social gatherings stressful enough to have an impact, or you may be stressed out by driving.
+Sometimes your Body Battery may be low for reasons that are personal to you.
+If you are naturally introverted, you may find big social gatherings stressful enough to have an impact, or you may be worn out by driving.

 Advnture Newsletter